Skip to content

 To start working with Blob objects, you must first understand how to create them.
 A Blob can be created using its constructor, which takes an array of parts and options as arguments.
 Here's a simple example:

 The second parameter of the Blob constructor is an options object that allows you to specify additional metadata about the Blob being created.
 This parameter is optional and can include properties such as type.
 The type property is a string that indicates the MIME type of the Blob's data, helping applications understand how to handle the Blob.
 For example, setting type to "text/plain" defines the Blob as plain text.
-There are many other MIME types, too.
-Such as "image/jpeg" for JPEG images, "application/json" for JSON data, or "audio/mp3" for MP3 audio files.
+There are many other MIME types, such as "image/jpeg" for JPEG images, "application/json" for JSON data, or "audio/mpeg" for MP3 audio files.
 See MIME-Types for more information.

 Combining Blobs